Kristfur/lawnscapes-landscaping/README.md

 - Service information blocks
     - This page consists of blocks that provide information on each service that is offered
     - Each block has the service name, a related image as the background and some text describing what is included with the service
-    - The text on each block is clickable and will bring the user to the contact us page
+    - The text on each block is clickable and will bring the user to the contact us page for ease of navigation

 ![Services block snipet](docs/read-me-images/services-block.JPG)